- Materials & Industrial Technology

 The IEEE has 13 “color books”, collectively called the IEEE 3000 standards or IEEE power pack.

 Several IEEE color books and other IEEE standards give recommended standards on the design of electrical system grounding, calculations to be used when designing utility line grounding and grounding test methods.
+What are the grounding recommendations outlined in these IEEE "color books"?

 Grounding Recommendations in IEEE Color Books